SamruddhiKangude/Samruddhi_Kangude_Assignment/Question7/Que7-Answer.md

 builder.Services.AddScoped<IItemService, ItemService>();

-### 2. Constructor Injection (The "How")
+2. Constructor Injection (The "How")

-Once registered, the ASP.NET Core framework automatically provides the service to any class that asks for it in its Constructor.
-This is most commonly used in Controllers.<br>
+Once registered, the ASP.NET Core framework automatically provides the service to any class that asks for it in its constructor.
+This is most commonly used in controllers.

-**Example Implementation:**

-C#
+Example Implementation
 public class ItemsController : ControllerBase
 {
     private readonly IItemService _itemService;

-    // The framework "injects" the ItemService here automatically public ItemsController(IItemService itemService)
+    // The framework injects the service here public ItemsController(IItemService itemService)
     {
         _itemService = itemService;